cableguard/altuntun/README.md

 * The executable `altuntun-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
 * The library `altuntun` that implements the underlying WireGuard protocol, without the network or tunnel stacks that need to be that need to be implemented in a platform idiomatic way.

+## Why Altuntun
+I created cableguard using boringtun as a starting point, and I found boringtun to be a barely usable implementation of wireguard.
+These are my complaints:
+- When boringtun can´t create the file boringtun.out when starting, it fails silently.
+This normally happen because it is the first time you run, but the first.
+This is for me unexpected behaviour, poor error handling, and to annoyed me to have to troubleshoot it.
+- It does not support namespaces.
+- Its performance can be improved, but the PR to fix it was pending for several months.
+- I have not seen the maintainers being very responsive by any reasonable measure.
+- The maintainers don´t work actively with the main wireguard C/Linux maintainers.

+## Differences between Altuntun and Boringtun
+- I refactored the name of many variables for readability.
+- Applied outstanding PRs to add namespaces, improve performance, and fix the spurious re-keying bug Most dependencies have been updated except:
+- clap
+- base64::encode

+##Improvements pending
+- Use tokio instead of the current approach (someone tried here: https://github.com/lz1998/wg-rs)
+- Error type should support StdError and Display

 ## License
 This project is released under the [GPLv2](COPYING).
 More information may be found at [WireGuard.com](https://www.wireguard.com/).**